serenarocc/WiFi/README.md

 ---

-This project was developed, with my colleagues, as part of the **Wireless and Device-to-Device Communication Security** course at **Politecnico di Torino**.
+This project was developed as part of the **Wireless and Device-to-Device Communication Security** course at **Politecnico di Torino**, with my colleagues.